top of page

 About Us

 Atlanta Historic Dance delivers a unique performance experience.
 Dancers perform researched, period correct dances while modeling the latest fashions of the era.
 Let us help you create an unforgettable experience for your next event.
 We offer programs in a variety of dance styles from the 16 th century through the mid-20th century.
 We bring history alive and are the only group in Atlanta that offers this kind of entertainment.
-Some of the most popular themes are the Roaring 20's, Masquerade Ball, Regency, Mid-Victorian and the fabulous Swing dance era!
+Some of the most popular themes are the Roaring 20's, Masquerade Ball, Bridgerton, Mid-Victorian and the fabulous Swing dance era!

 Past performances